The prospects of nonthermal magnetization switching in near-compensated rare earth iron garnets: Supplementary

+Substituting Eqs.~(\ref{supp:el1,supp:el2}) into Eqs.~\ref{supp:lagrangian} one can exclude the noncollinearity parameters $\epsilon$ and $\beta$ and reduce the Lagrangian of the two-sublattice system to a function of only two angles $\theta$ and $\phi$ of the antiferromagnetic vector $\mathbf{L}$ and their time derivatives.
+The effective (reduced) Lagrangian is presented in \cite{krichevsky2023unconventional} and takes the form

-{The equilibrium states of the two-sublattice system are found as the minimum of the effective potential energy obtained using the known relationship between the Lagrange and the Hamiltonian functions for the stationary case $\dot{\theta}=0$ and $\dot{\phi}=0$:
+{The equilibrium states of the two-sublattice system are found as the minimum of the effective potential energy from the effective Lagrangian (Eq.~\ref{supp:lagrangian_eff}) obtained using the known relationship between the Lagrange and the Hamiltonian functions for the stationary case $\dot{\theta}=0$ and $\dot{\phi}=0$: